Advertisement Space

 When you work with ORDER BY and a row number restriction, you'll sometimes get an unexpected result.
 Let's have a look at the wrong approach first:

-If you look at the table without a row number restriction, you'll find a second person called ADAMS.
-Why's that person not there?
+If you look at the table without a row number restriction, you'll find some missing entries.
+Why?
 The answer is simple, it's a matter of order execution.
 The WHERE part is executed before the ORDER BY which means that only the first 5 rows are sorted and not the whole table.

 Recipe #1 - Sorting a table with a row number restriction the proper way